 Finger Food First is exactly what it sounds like: making it a priority to offer your baby those foods that can be eaten with their fingers before other types of food.
 While you can offer a pre-loaded spoon for your baby to grab ahold of and suck on, the priority is to let your baby handle food the way nature intended it: with their fingers.

-With Finger Food First, your baby can eat a bit of what you eat (be sure to hold the salt) and can join you at the table from Day One of solids.
-You can explore hundreds of foods, spices, and cuisines as long as foods are cooked well done, sodium levels are kept low or nonexistent, and choking hazards are modified to be safe.
+With Finger Food First, your baby can eat a bit of what you eat and can join you at the table from Day One of solids.
+You can explore hundreds of foods, spices, and cuisines as long as foods are cooked well done, sodium levels are kept low, and choking hazards are modified to be safe.

 As any parent will tell you, the only thing 6 month old babies want to do is bring things to their mouths to taste, bite, and munch on.
 Finger Food First offers your baby the opportunity to explore a wide variety of tastes and textures, to set their own pace, and establish a healthy relationship with food, and to discover the pure joy of eating.

 The best part?
 It’s easier.